Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 The very fact that invoking this kind of highly non-trivial machinery fits in a single line of python code feels like a minor miracle.

 With `numba`, we need to work a little more.
-First of all, Numba special-cases NumPy at the source code level, and is unable to work out that the `xp` argument is `numpy` at runtime (or at least I did not manage to explain it to Numba).
+First of all, Numba is not a tracing compiler;
+it special-cases NumPy at the source code level, and our approach of adding the `xp` argument which only resolves to `numpy` at runtime breaks down.
+Second, Numba is having difficulties compiling "vectorized" constructions, and effectively forces writing explicit loops.

 We therefore had to `numba.njit` a "non-vectorized" version, `evaluate_np` above.
 Running a little ahead of ourselves, we also had to explicitly use `numba.prange` in